- August 1, 2014

 What occurred in this engagement is an example of a company losing sight of the principles and philosophy by which they so strongly advocate, and by which any good service company should hold above all else when serving their clients, by allowing a computer system devoid of reason to dictate the outcome.

 When you have employees dedicated to serving the customer, but fail to provide them the flexibility to react and adjust to malfunctions in the system, you’ve wasted a valued resource and set the stage for disasters like this one just waiting to happen.
 And it did.

 p.s.
 Update.
-In the months have passed since this experience, the only cmmunication I received from Best Buy was a customer satisfaction survey, to which I directed thm to this article.
-They’ve never responded since.
+In the months that have passed since this experience, the only communication I received from Best Buy was a customer satisfaction survey, which I directed to this article.
+But they’ve never responded since.

 We are a digital marketing company with a focus on helping our customers achieve great results across several key areas.

 Request a free quote